Alf Ramsey: 1974 World Cup

 England's qualification group for the 1974 World Cup, included just two other teams: Poland and Wales.
 However the Poles, who had not qualified for a World Cup finals since 1938, were an improved team who would go on to finish third in the tournament.
 A home draw with Wales, followed by a defeat in Chorzów, meant that England had to win their final match against Poland at Wembley in October 1973.
 Ramsey had asked for the Football League games to be postponed on the weekend before the game to assist England's preparations.
 This request was refused by Football League secretary Alan Hardaker, who said: "It is a football match, not a war".

 Before the qualifier with Poland at Wembley Stadium, the Derby County manager Brian Clough described Polish goalkeeper Jan Tomaszewski as a "circus clown in gloves".
 Errors by Norman Hunter and goalkeeper Peter Shilton and an inspired goalkeeping performance by Tomaszewski, who made many crucial, and sometimes unorthodox saves, meant that the match finished 1–1.
 Ramsey, always uncomfortable with the substitute rule, was blamed for waiting until the 85th minute before bringing on forward Kevin Hector.
 The draw meant that England had failed to qualify for a World Cup for the first time in the national team's history through the qualifiers (they weren't a member of FIFA so couldn't participate in the qualifying process until 1950).

-Sacking
+Dismissal

 It was the most devastating half-hour of my life.
 I stood in a room almost full of staring committee men.
 It was just like I was on trial.
 I thought I was going to be hanged.